Planes, Trains and Automobiles: Plot

-At the Lambert Airport in St. Louis, Neal attempts to rent a car but finds it missing when he reaches the lot.
+At Lambert Airport in St. Louis, Neal attempts to rent a car but finds it missing when he reaches the lot.
 Infuriated, he delivers an expletive-filled tirade to a car rental employee and then attempts to book a taxi to Chicago.
 He insults the dispatcher, who responds by punching him in the face.
 By chance, Del arrives in a rental car and offers Neal a ride.
 That night, Del nearly kills them when he inadvertently drives the wrong way on a freeway.
 After narrowly avoiding disaster and pulling over, Del's carelessly discarded cigarette ignites the car, setting it ablaze.
 Neal initially laughs, believing that Del is liable for the damage.
 However, Del confesses that he found Neal's credit card in his wallet, used it to rent the car, and then returned it to Neal's wallet, which is in the vehicle.

 With his credit cards destroyed, Neal barters his expensive watch for a motel room but refuses to help Del.
 Unable to afford a room, Del attempts to sleep outside in the frigid temperatures and snow.
 Reflecting aloud, Del laments meeting someone whose company he genuinely enjoys, only to drive them away with his overbearing behavior.
 Neal feels pity for Del and invites him to share the room.
 The two bond over drinks, reminiscing about their chaotic journey.

-On Thanksgiving Day, the pair continues their journey in the burnt car until the Illinois State Police impounds it for being unroadworthy.
+On Thanksgiving Day, the pair continues their journey in the burnt car until a state trooper impounds it for being unroadworthy.
 Del persuades a truck driver to give them a ride to Chicago—albeit in the truck's refrigerated trailer.
 At a Chicago "L" station, Neal thanks Del for helping him get home, and the two part amicably.
-However, as Neal rides the commuter train, he reflects on Del's peculiar comments and silences during their journey.
+However, as Neal rides the train, he reflects on Del's peculiar comments and silences during their journey.
 Troubled, Neal returns to the station and finds Del sitting alone.
 Del confesses that he has no permanent home and has been living on the road since his wife's death eight years earlier.
 Neal brings Del home with him and introduces his family to his new friend.